-A noncitizen is considered out-of-status if he/she is a visa holder who violates his or her visa status by not following the visa requirements, staying longer than the expiration date of the
+A noncitizen is considered out-of-status if they are a visa holder who violates their visa status by not following the visa requirements, staying longer than the expiration date of the visa and/or I-94, becoming 21 (aging out), or engaging in activities not permitted for the visa.

 Students should not be allowed to establish residence only by showing that they have violated the terms of their visa or stayed in this country beyond the period permitted by law.
-Out-of-status students also have to comply with the requirements specified under "Residence Requirements for Noncitizens Who are Undocumented or Holding Visas Precluding the Establishing of Domicile in the United States" on page 2.23.
+Out-of-status students also have to comply with the requirements specified under "Residence Requirements for Noncitizens Who are Undocumented or Holding Visas Precluding the Establishing of Domicile in the United States" on page 2-24.